plasmatech8/django-practice/README.md

 Afterwards we will need to update [urls.py](src/trydjango/urls.py).
 Notice that we already have the path `admin/` set to the admin page.
 We can add the  `pages.views.home_view` function to the `''` path.

 Now we have a new homepage.

+# URLs Routing and Requests

+In our view function, a `<WSGIRequest: GET>` object is passed in.

+We can see requst information.

+`request.user` is the user.
+If you are logged in as admin it will be the admin username.
+If you open an incognito window, it will be AnnoymousUser.